funfriend/solutions_of_projecteuler/73-counting-ranged-fractions/readme.md

 In a whole, it generates and traverses a binary tree whose deepth is the limited `d`.

 The code is rather straightforward, as *the function is recursive*.

+## Update

+I have rewritten the code to non-recursive version.
+However, it doesn't gain some efficiency... strangeee